-where $\mM_{A}$, $\mM_{B}$, and $\mM_{AB}$ are the covariance matrices explained by the feature $i$, the feature $j$, and the interaction of them. $\lambda_{1}$ and $\lambda_{2}$ are hyper-parameters controlling the relative weights of $\mM_{B}$ and $\mM_{AB}$ with respect to $\mM_{A}$. $\mM_{e}$ is the residual covariance matrix representing noise in gene expressions.
-Formal definitions of these terms are the following:
+Here, $\mM_{A}$, $\mM_{B}$, and $\mM_{AB}$ denote the covariance matrices explained by feature $i$, feature $j$, and their combination respectively.
+The hyper-parameters $\lambda_{1}$ and $\lambda_{2}$ determine the relative weights of $\mM_{B}$ and $\mM_{AB}$ in comparison to $\mM_{A}$.
+The residual covariance matrix, $\mM_{e}$, represents variance within cell type clusters and signifies noise in gene expressions.
+The formal definitions of these terms are as follows: